-Back when I lived in Groves, the local Putt Putt Golf would reward good students with game tokens.
-My report cards would usually net me enough tokens for around 45 minutes of video games.
+Back when I lived in Groves, the local Putt Putt Golf would reward students’ good grades with game tokens.
+My report cards would usually net me enough tokens for around 30 minutes of video games.

-I think this place was on the southwest side of TX 73 and 39th St. If that’s correct, current aerial maps suggest the place has been razed and replaced.
+I think this place was on 39th St., just west of TX 73.
+If that’s correct, current aerial maps suggest the place has been razed and replaced.

 I remember one really enjoyable game.
-To get to it, you would take a right after entering the facility and find the rightmost video game machine perched in front of the balcony.
+To get to it, you would take a right after entering the facility and find the rightmost video game machine perched in front of a balcony.

 On that game, I would pilot some car through a course where you would jump between platforms while the scenery moves from right to left.
 It was as if you are looking at the passenger side of a moving car that was maneuvering through all sorts of erector sets.